What is Allergy?

 - certain ingredients in cosmetics and household products when touched

 Besides, an allergic reaction can occur as a result of prolonged exposure to the sun and other factors.
-To determine the exact cause of the allergy, Lake Conway Clinic doctors perform physical examinations and order allergy tests, if necessary.
+To determine the exact cause of the allergy, Lake Conway Clinic physicians perform physical examinations and order allergy tests, if necessary.

 Seasonal Allergies (Hay Fever)